 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two alternatives regarding the house - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+There are generally two choices when discussing the house - it can be sold and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the residence.

-Contact us if you require an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us if you require an appraisal related to a divorce or other division of assets.

-Attorneys in NJ as well as accountants rely on our values when figuring out what the real property is worth for estates, divorces, or other disputes needing a value opinion.
-We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
-We submit appraisal reports that fulfill the requirements of the courts and various agencies.
+NJ attorneys and accountants rely on our opinions when calculating real property values for estates, divorces, or other disputes where it is relevant.
+We have a great deal of expertise working with everyone involved and are standing by to assist your needs.
+We submit appraisal documents for courts or various agencies that meet or exceed their requirements.

-As a legal professional dealing with a divorce, your case's material facts regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
-Many times the divorce date differs from the date you ordered the appraisal.
-We're experienced with the procedures and what's needed to develop a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-For each divorce appraisal we perform we understand that they need to be handled with total professionalism.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.
+For lawyers representing a client in a divorce, your case's research typically requires an appraisal to ascertain fair market value for the residential real estate involved.
+A great deal of the time the divorce date differs from the date you purchased the appraisal.
+We're comfortable with the techniques and what it means to do a retroactive appraisal with an effective date and Fair Market Value opinion that matches the date of divorce.
+We work on lots of divorce appraisals (unfortunately) and we understand that they require prudence with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the utmost discretion.